dsk6711/SdlPlayer/testJpeg/ReadMe.txt

 And developmented by yshi.
 Test git staged, amend.
 We also make one conflict in test br.

-Here we are going to test remote repo git pull/push/fetch
+Here we are going to test remote repo git pull/push/fetch.
+First is push.

 This file contains a summary of what you will find in each of the files that make up your testJpeg application.